tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

   * Lets you interactively run scripts / code agains your data
   * Can interleave with nicely formatted notes
   * Can share notebooks with others on your cluster
-* Spark, Pythong, JDC, HBase, Elasticsearch + more
+* Spark, Python, JDC, HBase, Elasticsearch + more

 #### Zeppelin + Spark
 * Can run Spark code interactively (like oyu can in the Spark shell)